Among Judge Matz’s precedent-setting decisions are the following:

 Intra-family dispute over administration of trusts and allocation of assets.

-Trademark infringement claims involving competing software purveyors.
+Trademark infringement claims involving competing garment manufacturers.

 Business and Professions Code § 17200 action against bank brought by governmental prosecuting office.